 So what is a “landing page”?

-It’s a page on your website that visitors can only find from clicking on the link in a Google search or Google AdWords, where you usually offer something related to your business in exchange for the visitor’s contact information.
+It’s a page on your website that visitors can only find by clicking on the link in a Google search or Google AdWords, where you usually offer something related to your business in exchange for the visitor’s contact information.

-Included on a landing page is what we call a “lead-capture form”, which is where visitors enter their contact information such as their name, email address, and job title that then gets collected in a backend.
+Included on a landing page is what we call a “lead-capture form”, which is where visitors enter their contact information such as their name, email address, and job title then gets collected in a backend.
 Just like that, you have yourself a lead!